typedb/typedb-ml/kglib/kgcn/README.md

 # Knowledge Graph Convolutional Networks (KGCNs)

 This project introduces a novel model: the *Knowledge Graph Convolutional Network* (KGCN).
-The principal idea of this work is to forge a bridge between knowledge graphs and machine learning, using [Grakn](https://github.com/graknlabs/grakn) as the knowledge graph.
+The [principal idea of this work](https://blog.grakn.ai/knowledge-graph-convolutional-networks-machine-learning-over-reasoned-knowledge-9eb5ce5e0f68) is to forge a bridge between knowledge graphs, automated logical reasoning, and machine learning, using [Grakn](https://github.com/graknlabs/grakn) as the knowledge graph.

+**Summary**

 A KGCN can be used to create vector representations, *embeddings*, of any labelled set of Grakn [Things](https://dev.grakn.ai/docs/concept-api/overview) via supervised learning.

-As a result, a KGCN can be trained directly for the classification or regression of Things stored in Grakn.
-Future work will include building embeddings via unsupervised learning.
+1. A KGCN can be trained directly for the classification or regression of Things stored in Grakn.

-## Use-Case
+2. Future work will include building embeddings via unsupervised learning.

+## What is it used for?

 Often, data doesn't fit well into a tabular format.
+There are many benefits to storing complex and interrelated data in a knowledge graph, not least that the context of each datapoint can be stored in full.

-Many existing machine learning techniques rely upon an input *vector for each example*.
-This makes using many conventional machine learning techniques unfeasible when your input data doesn't have this structure.
+However, many existing machine learning techniques rely upon an *input vector for each example*.
+This can make it difficult to directly apply many conventional machine learning techniques over a knowledge graph.

-Instead, your data can be stored in a knowledge graph.
-Now, however, to use existing ideas, tools and pipelines, we need a method of building a *vector for each example*, so that we can leverage the knowledge graph for the task we want to perform.
+In order to make use of the wealth of existing ideas, tools and pipelines in machine learning, we need a method of building a vector to describe a datapoint in a knowledge graph.
+In this way we can leverage contextual information from a knowledge graph for machine learning.

 This is what a KGCN can achieve.
-It can examine a knowledge graph to assess the data in the vicinity of a example.
-Based on this vicinity it can determine a representation (*embedding*) for that example.
+Given an example datapoint taken from a knowledge graph, it can examine the nodes in the vicinity of an example, its *context*.
+Based on this context it can determine a vector representation, an *embedding*, for that example.

-Subsequently, the embeddings can be fed into some learning pipeline which performs the task we're actually interested in.
-We refer to this task as *downstream learning*, which could be classification, regression, link prediction etc., or unsupervised learning.
+**There are two broad learning tasks a KGCN is suitable for:**

+**1. Supervised learning from a knowledge graph for prediction e.g. multi-class classification (currently implemented), regression, link prediction**
+**2. Unsupervised creation of Knowledge Graph Embeddings, e.g. for clustering and node comparison tasks**

 ![KGCN Process](readme_images/KGCN_process.png)

 In order to build a *useful* representation, a KGCN needs to perform some learning.
+To do that it needs a function to optimise.
+Revisiting the broad tasks we can perform, we have different cases to configure the learning:

-To do that we need a function to optimise.
-In the supervised case, we can use this to our advantage and optimise the exact task we want to perform.
+1. In the supervised case, we can optimise for the exact task we want to perform.
+In this case embeddings are interim tensors in a learning pipeline

-This may be counter to intuition, in this case embeddings are an intermediate step in a single learning pipeline. in this way the whole pipeline performs the end task (classification/regression/otherwise), and the KGCN is directly optimised to that task.
+2. To build unsupervised embeddings as the output, we optimise to minimise some similarity metrics across the graph

 ## Quickstart